If you’ve arrived here, it’s because you’re ready to explore your truth — and that’s powerful.

 Journal Prompt

-When someone went silent on you, how did it make you feel about yourself?
+When someone went silent on you, what story did you tell yourself to explain it?

 By Rick & Benji